michal-franc/michal-franc.github.io/_posts/career/2016-09-26-programmer-interview-mistake-questions.md

 Those should be already in the job spec, but it is good to ask about this, to be sure that this company will be a good for you.
 Plus again this sends a signal that you are looking for a nice place for yourselves.

 **What are the current challenges you are facing ?**
-Tell me about most interesting thing you have done here in the last year ?
+**Tell me about most interesting thing you have done here in the last year ?**

 Nice way to judge company and if engineer are doing interesting things.

+**Are there any overtimes ?**

+A good way to find out if the project and company is 'healthy'.
+Overtimes should only be something special, not a norm.
+Even if the company is trying to hide the truth they will use words that might tell you that something is fishy here.

+**How do you recognize if someone should get a raise ?**
+Is this random ?
+Is there a process, plan ?
+You can reframe this one as "I want to keep my motivation and need to know how company shares the success.
+This will enable me to better manage my motivation and expectations.
+How do you recognize people for promotion or raise ?
+How does the system work ?"

 #### Remember!

 Always prepare list of questions before interview by analysing company, website, people, technology.
 Don't forget to ask questions at the END!!

 #### Updates

+10.04.2016 - added more content based on discussions and comments.